thuemah/open_meteo/README.md

 💧 Humidity & Pressure: For advanced environmental modeling.

+☀️ Solar Irradiance: Shortwave (GHI), direct normal (DNI) and diffuse (DHI) radiation — both in the hourly forecast and as live entity attributes.
+This is what the standard weather model has no place for at all, and it is what makes proper solar gain and PV modelling possible.

 📅 Extended Hourly Range: Up to 7 days of hourly data

 ## Installation

+### HACS (recommended)

-HACS (Recommended) Open HACS in Home Assistant Click the three dots in the top right corner Select "Custom repositories" Add https://github.com/thuemah/open_meteo as an integration Install the integration Restart Home Assistant
+1. Open HACS in Home Assistant
+2. Click the three dots in the top right corner

-Manual Installation Copy the custom_components/mitsubishi folder to your custom_components directory Restart Home Assistant Go to Configuration → Integrations Click "Add Integration" and search for "Open Meteo" Configuration
+3. Select **Custom repositories**
+4. Add `https://github.com/thuemah/open_meteo` as an **Integration**
+5. Install the integration
+6. Restart Home Assistant

+### Manual

+1. Copy the `custom_components/open_meteo` folder into your `custom_components` directory
+2. Restart Home Assistant
+3. Go to **Settings → Devices & Services**
+4. Click **Add Integration** and search for **Open-Meteo**

 ## Features